dwiyanC/testRepo/README.md

 ## How To Run

-You can reproduce this repo in following step:
+You can reproduce this repo by following these steps:

 - Clone or download this repo
 - Move cloned repo to your preferred directory
 - cd to that directory
-- run 'composer install' and wait for the process to finish
+- run composer install and wait for the process to finish
 - Create your database
-- Create your '.env' file by copying '.env.example'
+- Create your `.env` file by copying `.env.example`
-- Add your database name and db credential into newly created '.env' file
+- Add your database name and db credential into newly created `.env` file
+- run `php artisan key:generate`
-- run migration using
+- run migration using `php artisan migrate`
-'''
-php artisan migrate
-'''

 - Make sure these tables show up in your database along with default laravel migration:
-'''

     - users
     - inventories
     - item_comments
     - categories
     - item_images

-'''
-- run seeder by running 'php artisan db:seed' it will create 20 instances in users, inventories, and item_comments
+- run seeder by running `php artisan db:seed` it will create 20 instances in users, inventories, item_comments
+- run category seeder by running `php artisan db:seed --class=CategorySeeder', it will create 3 instances of Category
+- run `php artisan serve` , and let the server run
-- Access localhost and login with generated credential (you should check it in phpmyadmin, the default password is: password)
+- Access localhost and login with generated credential (you have to check it in phpmyadmin, the default password is: 123456)
 - For Admin access, change user role in user table to admin by accessing table directly